Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/Microsoft.Identity.Web/README.md

   ...
 ```

-Then in your controller actions, you'll need to call: `ITokenAcquisition.GetAccessTokenOnBehalfOfUserAsync` passing the scopes for which to request a token.
+Then in your controller actions, you'll need to call: `ITokenAcquisition.GetAccessTokenForUserAsync` passing the scopes for which to request a token.
 The other methods of ITokenAcquisition are used from the `AddWebAppCallsProtectedWebApi()` method and similar methods for web APIs (see below).

 ```CSharp
 [Authorize]